altsep/rs-clone-server/README.md

 ## **Get user**

-Returns json data about the specified user.
+Returns information about the specified user.

 <details>